A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Global Dynamics by ODE

 \section{Analyzing Global Dynamics by ODE}

-We first analyze the global dynamics of Momentum SGD (MSGD) based on a diffusion approximation framework.
-Roughly speaking, by taking $\eta\rightarrow 0,$ the continuous-time interpolation of the iterations $\{v_k\}_{k=0}^\infty$, which can be treated as a stochastic process with { C\`adl\`ag paths ( right continuous and have left-hand limits), becomes a continuous stochastic process.
-For MSGD, this continuous process follows an ODE with an analytical solution.
-Such a solution helps us understand how the momentum affects the global dynamics.
-We remark that $\mu$ is a \emph{fixed constant} in our analysis.
+We first analyze the global dynamics of Momentum SGD (MSGD) by taking a diffusion approximation approach.
+Roughly speaking, by taking the step size $\eta\rightarrow 0,$ the continuous-time interpolation of the iterations $\{x_k\}_{k=0}^\infty$, which can be treated as a stochastic process with { C\`adl\`ag paths (right continuous with left-hand limits), becomes a continuous stochastic process.
+For MSGD, this continuous process follows an ODE with a unique solution.
+This ODE helps us understand how the momentum affects the global dynamics.
+We remark that the momentum parameter $\mu$ is a \emph{fixed constant} in our analysis.

-More precisely, define the continuous-time interpolation $V^\eta(\cdot)$ of the solution trajectory of the algorithm as follows: For $t\geq 0$, set $V^\eta(t)=v^{\eta}_k$ on the time interval $[k\eta,k\eta+\eta).$ Throughout our analysis, similar notations apply to other interpolations (e.g. $H^\eta(t)$, $U^\eta(t)$).
-We then answer the following question: \textbf{\emph{Does the solution trajectory sequence $\{V^\eta(\cdot)\}_\eta$ converge weakly as $\eta$ goes to zero?
-If so, what is the limit?}} This question has been studied for SGD in \cite{chen2017online}.
-They use the Infinitesimal Perturbed Analysis (IPA) technique to show that under some regularity conditions, $V^\eta(\cdot)$ converges weakly to a solution of the following ODE:
+More precisely, we define the continuous-time interpolation $X^\eta(\cdot)$ of the solution trajectory of the algorithm as follows: for $t\geq 0$, set $X^\eta(t)=x^{\eta}_k$ on the time interval $[k\eta,k\eta+\eta).$ Throughout our analysis, similar notations are applied to other interpolations (e.g. $H^\eta(t)$, $U^\eta(t)$).
+We then answer the following question:

+This question has been studied for VSGD in existing literature for special nonconvex optimization problems, such as streaming PCA in \cite{chen2017online}.
+The Infinitesimal Perturbation Analysis (IPA) technique is widely used to show that under some regularity conditions, $X^\eta(\cdot)$ converges weakly to a solution of the following ODE:

 This method, however, cannot be applied to analyze MSGD due to the additional momentum term.
 Here, we explain why this method fails.
-We rewrite the algorithm \eqref{alg0} as
+Rewrite the algorithm \eqref{alg:0} as

-One can easily check $(\delta_k, v_k)$ is Markovian.
-To apply IPA, the infinitesimal conditional expectation (ICE) must converge to a constant.
+One can easily check $(\delta_k, x_k)$ is Markovian.
+To apply IPA, the Infinitesimal Conditional Expectation (ICE) must converge to a constant.
 However, the ICE for MSGD, which can be calculated as follows:

 goes to infinity (blows up).
-Thus, we cannot apply IPA.
+Thus, IPA is not applicable here.

 To address this challenge, we provide a new technique to prove the weak convergence and find the desired ODE.
-Roughly speaking, we first prove rigorously the weak convergence of the trajectory sequence.
-Then, with the help of the martingale theory, we find the ODE.
+In a nutshell, we first prove rigorously the weak convergence of the trajectory sequence, and then using martingale theory to find the ODE.
 For self-containedness, we provide a summary on the pre-requisite weak convergence theory in Appendix \ref{summary}.